What I learned from running my professional photography business

 It’s all about getting the word out there.
 And make sure to remind people regularly.
 Maybe not by posting ‘I am a photographer’ daily, but by posting your work.
 Saying what you did that day or week.

-On top of that, go out and meet new people at networking events and, of course, online.
-Dive into the conversations happening on Linkedin and Twitter.
-Try to focus on the conversations your potential clients for your photography business are in, though.
-It’s no use to get into a discussion with some other photographer about how far you should go in editing.
+In addition, go out and meet new people at networking events and, of course, online.
+Dive into the conversations happening on LinkedIn and Twi-…X. Try to focus on the conversations your potential clients for your photography business are in, though.
+It’s no use getting into a discussion with some other photographer about how far you should go in editing.

-You probably have some photos in your portfolio already.
-As did I. So put them on a website.
+You probably have some photos in your portfolio already, as did I. So, put them on a website.
 Now… make sure people go to that website.
 How?
-By providing them value.
-Blogposts like lessons learned, tips and tricks, and just nice photo overviews of things that might interest them.
+By providing them with value, such as blog posts about lessons learned, tips and tricks, and nice photo overviews of things that might interest them.

 This way, you lure them in from Google and social media.